Bridgetown on the map

 Crime and Anti-Social Behaviour in Bridgetown

-Crime in the area is lower than the national average.
-Anti-social behaviour is the leading concern across Bridgetown, with 2 incidents recorded in January 2026.
+Crime in the area is broadly in line with the national average.
+Anti-social behaviour is the leading concern across Bridgetown, with 2 incidents recorded in May 2026.

 Deprivation and Employment in Bridgetown